micahhausler/mesos-docker/README.md

 also query the mesos-dns to see where each instance is running:

 ```
-dig _nginx._tcp.marathon.mesos @$(docker-machine ip slave2) SRV
+dig _nginx._tcp.marathon.mesos @192.168.99.100 SRV
 ```

 Also be sure to check out the Mesos master UI, and click the "Sandbox" link for each running task.
 There you can see the STDERR and STDOUT of each task.

 ## Running a Load Balancer